FullScreenShenanigans/EightBittr/packages/groupholdr/README.md

 -   `actor: Object`: Actor to add.
 -   `groupName: string`: Name of a group to add the Actor to.

-Adds a actor to a group.
+Adds an actor to a group.

 ```typescript
 const groupHolder = new GroupHoldr({